dabushori/AP1-4/README.md

 * handleClient - handle the client problem. (abstract)
 ### TestClientHandler class function:
 * constructor.
-* recvMessageFromClient - recieve a message from the client.
+* recvMessageFromClient - recieve a message from the client. (override)
-* handleClient - handle the client problem which is to find a path in a matrix to the end.
+* handleClient - handle the client problem which is to find a path in a matrix to the end. (override)
+* formatAnswer - change the answer of the problem to the answer in the format of the assignment.
 ## Client class functions:
 * constructor
 * inputToServer - send a message to the server.
 * recvMessageFromServer - recieves a message from the server.
 * getFd - return the fd of the client.
 * killClient - close the fd of the client.
+## Chace class functions:
+* constructor
+* save - save a solution in the cache
+* searchSolutionFor - search for the solution in the cache.
+* clear - delete all the solutions from the cache.
+## StatusException class functions:
+* two constructors.
+* getStatus - get what is the exception.
+### namespace paths function:
+* hasEnding - checks if a string ends with another string.
+* findPathToCacheDirectory - return the path of the cache.

 * * *
 ## Tests:
 * We tested each algorithm with our own custom made tests.